E-ugine/E-ugine/README.md

 ### Bio:

-- 🔭 Currently learning software engineering
+- 🔭 Currently learning Software Engineering

 - 👯 I’m looking to collaborate on open-source projects.
 - 🤔 I’m looking for help with ...